Feminine Brigades of St. Joan of Arc: Recruitment, vows, and duties

-"Señoras," women associated with the Brigades and the UDCM (Union de Damas Catolicas de Mexico), were chiefly married, urban dwelling and middle and upper class.
+Señoras, women associated with the Brigades and the UDCM (Union de Damas Catolicas de Mexico), were chiefly married, urban dwelling and middle and upper class.
 They offered religious teaching and childcare to working women and their families, donated food and clothes to charities and the needy, supported seminars and vocations and opened Catholic schools and libraries.
 All the women marched in protests, but only señoras submitted demands to the government ministry; señoras were the main "mouthpiece" for women of the Cristero cause.

-"Religiosas" had to be less public than the señoras.
+Religiosas had to be less public than the señoras.
 They went underground to provide places for worship and sanctuaries for the Blessed Sacrament, and they hid wounded and fleeing Cristeros or families whose fathers died in war.
-They turned their homes into asylums and secret meeting centers for priests to hold Mass and other sacraments.
+They turned their homes into shelter and secret meeting centers for priests to hold Mass and other sacraments.
 They also provided food, clothing and shelter and offered spiritual advice and religious devotions for Cristeros.
 The penalty for being discovered was confinement in jail and legal prosecution.
 When the religiosas were discovered, government troops would search them aggressively and were often known to steal from them.
 The officials often found items from blessed marriages, coffins with bodies from funerals and documents of baptism, communion and other sacraments.

 The religiosas were also responsible for a spy communication system (via mail, telegraph and verbal communication) warning Cristeros about soldiers' movements.
 The women also nursed, performed surgery, provided medical equipment, and were directly involved in the Feminine Brigades.
 They changed their locations frequently to avoid government troops.

-The "jovenes" were usually young female active revolutionaries, including some "religiosas" who were sometimes in active battle alongside the Cristeros.
+The jovenes were usually young female active revolutionaries, including some religiosas who were sometimes in active battle alongside the Cristeros.